Back to Blog

 Outline Method

-Organize information hierarchically with main topics, subtopics, and supporting details.
-Use indentation to show relationships between ideas.
+The outline method is a hierarchical note-taking system that organizes information into main topics, subtopics, and supporting details using indentation to show relationships between ideas.

 Best for: Well-structured lectures, textbook readings, subjects with clear hierarchies